 It’s important to know that some volunteer positions involve extensive background checks — that can mean criminal record searches as well as employment and reference verification, especially if the tasks involve direct contact with kids or others who may be vulnerable.
 If you have a criminal record, be sure to be upfront about that when applying as a volunteer — honesty is always the best policy.

 Want to Know More About Giving Back During Recovery?

-To learn more about why giving back is such a critical part of the recovery journey contact us here at the Florida House Experience.
+To learn more about why giving back is such a critical part of the recovery journey contact us here at FHE Health.
 Our alumni program staff can help you explore volunteer opportunities and find ways you can be of service in your community.